jhirn/k8s-example/webapp/README.md

 # What time is right now, dot com

 Have you ever been sitting at your computer wondering, "Gee, What time is it right now?".
-Well now you don't have to wornder.
+Well now you don't have to wonder.
 Simply open up a web browser and visit http://whattimeisitnowrightnow.com and you'll be able to know with certainty what time it is, right now.

 Even when you're on the go, simply pull your phone out and visit http://whattimeisitnow.com in your browser of choice to know with certainty what time it is, right now.
 Mobile apps are in the works.

 ### Disclaimers
  * Time is represented by the number of seconds elapsed since Jan 1, 1970 at midnight in the Coordinated Universal Time Zone.
 We're partnering with https://www.epochconverter.com/ to make knowing what time it is right now even easier!
- * We continue our legal battle with domain squatter's existing site at http://whattimeisitrightnow.com.
+ * We continue our legal battle with domain squatters' existing site at http://whattimeisitrightnow.com.
 Please stay tuned for updates as we're very excited to finally inform people what time it is right now.

 ## Contribution Guide

 ### Dev setup

 _Only MacOS with homebrew is currently supported.
-For convienent ENV management, mise is recommended but not configured by this script._
+For convenient ENV management, mise is recommended but not configured by this script._

 1. Install dependencies for developing.